Rebound, CCHS's adult/optional education

 a high school level class.

 Rebound is staffed by an experienced group of professionals who are successful at dealing with troubled youth.
 Counselors and teachers work closely with students, families, and social service agencies in order to provide successful educational experiences.
 Staff assist all students in setting and attaining educational goals and in exploring, identifying, and planning realistic career pathways.
-Rebound offers morning, afternoon, and evening sessions during the school year and daytime sessions during the summer.
-Approximately 100 students are generally enrolled at any given time, and the program serves about 450 students each year.
-More than 100 students complete their secondary education through Rebound annually.
+Rebound offers morning and afternoon classes during the school year and summer.
+Approximately 100 students are generally enrolled at any given time, and the program serves about 300 students each year.
+About 100 students complete their secondary education through Rebound annually.